szlwin/santr/README.md

     @INT : ^[0-9]*$;

-Then write a Test.java to build parser tree:
+Then write a Test.java to build parser tree by the Expr.ls file.When you executing it, you can see the result.

     import santr.common.context.LexerUtil;
     import santr.v3.parser.ExpressParser;